-- Households Projection: Between 2019 and 2025, electoral area D is expected to grow from 1,389 households to 1,675 households, an increase of 21% in six years, which would be slightly faster than the 20% growth observed between 2006 and 2016. - Population Projection: Between 2019 and 2025, electoral area D is expected to grow from 3,278 residents to 3,952 residents, an increase of 21% in six years, which would be somewhat faster than the 18% growth observed between 2006 and 2016. - Household income projection: Due to the uncertainty of COVID-19, two income projections were done to 2025.
-One projection assumes a rapid economic recovery from the COVID-19 pandemic, while the other assumes a slower economic recovery.
-In 2025 (and in 2025 dollars), electoral area D is expected to have a median household income of \$94,202 in the rapid recovery scenario or \$89,282 in the slow recovery scenario. - Tenure Projection: Based on the income projection, the percentage of renters compared to owners shift slightly towards owners in the Rapid Recovery Scenario (20% renter households and 80% owner households) but not at all in the Slow Recovery Scenario (22% renter households and 78% owner households).
+- Households projection: Between 2019 and 2025, electoral area E is expected to grow from 1,637 households to 1,748 households, an increase of 7% in six years, which would be about the same pace as the 9% growth observed between 2006 and 2016. - Population projection: Between 2019 and 2025, electoral area E is expected to grow from 4,207 residents to 4,352 residents, an increase of 3% in six years, achieving about the same pace as the 5% growth observed between 2006 and 2016. - Household income projection: Due to the uncertainty of the COVID-19 pandemic, two income projections were done to 2025.
+One projection assumes a rapid economic recovery from COVID-19, while the other assumes a slower economic recovery.
+In 2025 (and in 2025 dollars), electoral area E is expected to have a median household income of \$92,519 in the rapid recovery scenario or \$86,884 in the slow recovery scenario.

+• Tenure projection: Based on the income projection, the split of electoral area E's households by tenure will shift slightly towards renters in the slow recovery scenario (to 18% renter households and 82% owner households) but not at all in the rapid recovery scenario (remaining at 17% renter households and 83% owner households).